XeTeX: History

 XeTeX was initially released for Mac OS X only in April 2004 with built-in AAT and Unicode support.
 In 2005 support for OpenType layout features was first introduced.
 During BachoTeX 2006 a version for Linux was announced, which was ported to Microsoft Windows by Akira Kakuto a few months later, and finally included into TeX Live 2007 for all major platforms.
 XeTeX is also supported by LyX since version 2.0 and shipped with MiKTeX since version 2.7.

 As of the inclusion in TeX Live, XeTeX supports most macro packages written for LaTeX, OpenType, TrueType and PostScript fonts without any specific setup procedure.

 Version 0.998 announced at BachoTeX 2008 supports Unicode normalization via the \XeTeXinputnormalization command.

 Version 0.9999, released in May 2013, switched from ICU Layout Engine to HarfBuzz for OpenType layout, and Graphite2 engine for Graphite layout, as well Core Text framework instead of ATSUI on Mac OS X.

+XeTeX's original SourceForge code repository has not seen changes since January 20, 2020.
+It's still included in the TeX Live repository and occasionally receives fixes, but there have been no major developments.
+LaTeX developers have stated that it won't be supported in their ongoing effort to produce tagged PDF, and one developer consider it unmaintained.